-- Tutoring and ACT preparation
+- Academic and test preparation

 - Personal statement and scholarship application coaching

 - Assistance with obtaining financial assistance

 - Guidance on choosing the best college that meets their personal and academic needs

 - Support making a successful transition to college